 Adrienne Blanton was born and raised in Chesterfield County.
 She graduated from Meadowbrook High School where she met her husband, Don.
 After high school, she went on to earn her Bachelor of Science Degree in Mathematics and Elementary Education at Longwood College.
 Soon after finishing college, she married Don and began teaching sixth grade math at Salem Middle School.
 Her husband, Don, is also a teacher.
 He teaches Health/PE at Maggie Walker Governor’s School.
 Over the next few years Mrs. Blanton became a mom to two boys, Dylan and Andrew.
 She continued teaching Math for twelve years at Salem Middle.
 During this time, she also earned her Masters Degree in School Leadership at VCU and began her journey as a school administrator.
 In 2007, Mrs. Blanton was hired at Bird as a Dean of Students.
 Over the next ten years, she transitioned to Assistant Principal, Associate Principal, and now Principal of Lloyd C. Bird High School.
 Her boys are now teenagers.
 Dylan is 20, and like his mom and dad he aspires to be a teacher.
 He is attending Longwood University to pursue a degree in Biology and Secondary Education.
 Andrew is 17, and he is a rising Senior at Clover Hill High School.
 His main love is playing football and wrestling.
 Mrs. Blanton enjoys spending time with her family, and she loves relaxing by the pool!
 Mrs. Blanton is a true Skyhawk at heart.
 She is passionate and committed to preparing all students for life after high school.
 She reminds students everyday to work hard, play hard and always take care of each other!

 Jon Meister was born and raised in Norfolk, VA, and graduated from Norview High School in 2009.
-After high school, Jon Meister earned his Bachelor’s degree in mathematics and Master’s degree in education from the University of Mary Washington, where he met his wife, Eleni.
-He began his teaching career in 2013 as a secondary mathematics teacher in Norfolk at his alma mater.
-In 2016, Jon and his wife moved to Richmond to be closer to both families.
+After high school, Jon Meister earned his Bachelor’s degree in mathematics and Master’s in education from the University of Mary Washington, where he met his wife, Eleni.
+He began teaching in 2013 as a secondary mathematics teacher at his alma mater in Norfolk.
+2016 Jon and his wife moved to Richmond to be closer to both families.
 Her family lived in Fairfax, and Jon’s was in Virginia Beach.
 It was the perfect middle ground.
-Since moving to the Richmond area in 2016, Jon has served as a teacher at Henrico and Hermitage High School in Henrico County Public Schools.
+Since moving to Richmond in 2016, Jon has served as a teacher at Henrico and Hermitage High School in Henrico County Public Schools.
 He gained experience serving as an Administrative Aide, VTSS Coach, Cross Country, and Baseball Coach.
 Jon recently earned a Master’s degree in Administration and Supervision from the University of Virginia, which allowed him to quickly get a job as the Assistant Principal at Thomas Jefferson High School in Richmond Public Schools.
-As his family continues to grow, with one two-year-old son and a baby girl on the way, he wanted to find a school that he could call home and become a part of the community, leading him to Bird High School.
-As Mr. Meister enters his 10th year in education, he is extremely excited to join the Bird Community and collaborate with the incredible faculty, staff, and families of L.C.
+As his family continued to grow, currently one three-year-old son and a baby girl born in November of 2022, he wanted to find a school he could call home and become a part of the community, leading him to Bird High School.
+As Mr. Meister enters his 11th year in education, he is extremely excited to be a part of the Bird Community and collaborate with the incredible faculty, staff, and families of L.C.
 Bird.

 A proud product of Chesterfield County Public Schools, Ms. Gochez is thrilled to be a part of the Skyhawk family.
 She holds a bachelor’s degree in Spanish Literature and Latin American Studies from Virginia Commonwealth University and a master’s degree in Educational Leadership and Policy Studies from University of Richmond.
 Prior to her role as Dean of Students, Ms. Gochez began her career in education as a Spanish teacher, in addition to serving as a soccer coach, mentor coordinator, and administrative aide.
 In her spare time, you can find her on the soccer field, dancing, or singing.
 She is passionate about ensuring all students have what they need to be the best version of themselves.